PhilipK/articles/always-pick-the-simplest-thing.md

 # Always pick the simplest thing
-If you only take one thing away from this article, it should be this: When you are developing a product, and you are faced with a choice, always pick the simplest thing that solves your immediate problem, then make sure you can change your mind later.
+If you only take one thing away from this article, it should be this: When you are developing a product, and you are faced with a choice, **always pick the simplest thing that solves your immediate problem**, then make sure you can change your mind later.

 By the simplest thing I mean "not complex".
 What is complexity?
 Well google says it is:
 "the state or quality of being intricate or complicated".
 Not super useful, so I will add, “the simplest solution is the easiest to reason about”.